wabbit-corp/kappa/Spec.md

 2. If `expr` succeeds, the result is the `try` result.
 3. If `expr` raises an error, run the first matching `except` handler and use its result.
 4. If `finally` exists, run it and discard its result.

+Restrictions:
+* `finally` blocks MUST NOT contain `return`, `break`, or `continue` anywhere within their syntax tree.
+  If any of these tokens occur within a `finally` block (even if nested inside lambdas or local blocks), it is a compile-time error.

+Control-flow interaction:
+* `except` handlers match only monadic error values.
+They do not intercept `break`, `continue`, or `return`.
+  Such control flow propagates outward normally, but `finally` still runs as specified above.

 ### 9.3 `try match`